Risk Management

 Information Security

 Recognizing the importance of countermeasures to protect against information security risks, we established the Asahi Kasei Group Information Security Policy and aim to ensure and further improve information security.
+In particular, due to the sharp rise and growing sophistication of cyber-attacks, we are strengthening detection and response tools, building any timely escalation and response systems in the case of an incident, and implementing security awareness-raising policies for employees globally through e-learning and email training.

 Asahi Kasei Group Information Security Policy